 I do love getting to know my reader flow, it increases my motivation and boosts my confidence.
 I can analyze right away: what things I did right, what – wrong.

 At the same time, it somehow holds me back.
 First of all, it really takes a lot of time, secondly, I tend to get doubtful and sad about my intentions whenever my statistics are dropping.
-Therefore I’ve come up with several ideas how to deal with that.
+Therefore I’ve come up with several ideas on how to deal with that.

 Set one time weekly to look through ALL statistics and analyze

 2-3 hours weekly are enough to get through my blog and other useful statistics, to draw conclusions, analyze what worked and what didn’t work that week.
-Therefore I can come up with more consistent plan for my further activities for the next week or even longer period of time, and be a better boss by being more productive!
+Therefore I can come up with a more consistent plan for my further activities for the next week or even longer period of time, and be a better boss by being more productive!

 Choose other accounting points

-My blog drives my traffic, traffic gives me new audience, the audience gives me new clients.
+My blog drives my traffic, traffic gives me a new audience, the audience gives me new clients.
 It’s important!